-We like to feel we offer a very respectful club.
+Outsiders is a very respectful club.
 We provide our members with a chance to meet up both online and at lunches and events.

 Our Online Membership Facilities

-Our members enjoy a wide range of opportunities in our totally secure, accessible and glamorous online Clubhouse.
+Members enjoy a wide range of opportunities in our totally secure, accessible and glamorous online Clubhouse.

 Our Clubhouse allows members to

 ~ read about and contact each other privately.

 ~ join in discussions on new items brought up by others, or start one themselves up so that they get to see what other members think and are interested in.

 ~ see which events are coming up.